-In February 2015, we filed two patent applications.
-The first providing a new method for detecting red blood cells thereby providing a basis of positive controls to confirm the addition of red blood cells to a microarray, and the second for crossmatching blood samples, finding particular application in immunological assays, where it can be used to assess compatibility of donor and patient blood.
+In February 2015, we filed two patent applications which are now the subject of issued US patents.
+The first provides a new method for detecting red blood cells thereby providing a basis of positive controls to confirm the addition of red blood cells to a microarray, and the second, which is also the subject of issued patents in a number of countries, provides for crossmatching blood samples, finding particular application in immunological assays, where it can be used to assess compatibility of donor and patient blood.
 In November 2015, we filed a patent application providing for a purification method which can be applied to sourcing antibodies from human material, the result of which can be used in the manufacture of the MosaiQ Microarrays.